batsimadz/Sankofa-Display/fontbakery/fontbakery-report.md

  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
  * U+02E0 MODIFIER LETTER SMALL GAMMA: not included in any glyphset definition
  * U+02EE MODIFIER LETTER DOUBLE APOSTROPHE: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, tifinagh, coptic, cherokee
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, cherokee, tifinagh, math
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: canadian-aboriginal, tai-le, syriac, coptic, tifinagh, math, old-permic, malayalam
+ * U+0307 COMBINING DOT ABOVE: try adding one of: tifinagh, syriac, tai-le, math, coptic, malayalam, old-permic, canadian-aboriginal
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
  * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition